stevenxchung/AWS-CSAA-ACloudGuru/Section 12 -- Additional Exam Tips/README.md

 * Reduce costs when using large volumes of traffic

 ### How is Direct Connect different from a VPN?
-* VPN connections can be configured in minuites and are a good solution if you have an immediate need, have low to modest bandwidth requirements, and can tolerate the inherent variability in internet-based connectivity
+* VPN connections can be configured in minutes and are a good solution if you have an immediate need, have low to modest bandwidth requirements, and can tolerate the inherent variability in internet-based connectivity
 * AWS Direct Connect does not involve the internet; instead, it uses dedicated, private network connections between your intranet and Amazon VPC

 ### Direct Connect Connections